lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 <p>Wired:</p>

-> Give someone a package for multi-tenancy and they will make a SaaS; teach someone the principles of multi-tenancy and they will be able to break the SaaS.
+> Give them a package for a SaaS and they will make it; teach them the underlying principles and they will break it.

 ---